gigablah/dashing-go/README.md

 ### Current Status

+* The `/widget/:id` endpoint is done.
+You can now post JSON data to individual widgets.
-* Right now the `/events` endpoint (which emits Server-Sent Events) is done.
+* The `/events` endpoint (which emits Server-Sent Events) is done.
 Registered jobs can now transmit data to widget identifiers.
 * For an example of how to write jobs in dashing-go, please refer to the [demo dashboard][4].

 Credits